sqlsaturday/sqlsatwebsite/about.md

 - [Janice Griffin - 105 Events](https://twitter.com/doboutanything)

 ### Feedback
 If you notice anything here needing correction, please contact the webmaster at this domain.
+Contact information is listed below.